Be the hit of your Christmas cookie exchange with these easy chocolate thumbprint cookies! Topped with crushed peppermint for a festive holiday touch.

-- 1/2 cup butter, room temperature
+- ½ cup (1 stick) unsalted butter, softened to room temperature

 - 1 egg

-- 1 cup powdered sugar
+- 35 grams powdered sugar (⅓ cup)

 - When dough has chilled, shape it into 1 inch balls.
 I like to use a small cookie scoop to make sure they're all evenly sized.

-- Roll each ball in powdered sugar until it's lightly coated.
+- Roll each dough ball in powdered sugar until it's lightly coated.
 Place 1 inch apart on a lightly greased or parchment-lined cookie sheet (you can also use a Silpat or nonstick baking mat for this!)

 - Lightly press down on each cookie with your thumb to make an indent.